I am not a handy man. As I see it, as a scholar, I felt it was more important to enrich my mind than to learn how to fix things.

 “We’ll call you.”

 I have told this story many times and no one believes me, but it is true.
-I thought a Phillips head screwdriver was Phil Head’s screwdriver.
-Since none of the stores carried Rick’s screwdrivers, I never had one of my own.
+I thought a Phillip’s-head screwdriver was Phil Head’s father’s screwdriver, just as I thought Stanley’s screwdriver was my father’s.
+I always wondered why none of the stores carried Rick’s screwdrivers.

-Nevertheless, armed with this knowledge and a YouTube lesson, I attempted to fix the broiler element on my GE stove last week.
-I made the decision only because our appliance man retired and now lives in the south of France with several movie starlets half his age.
+I attempted to fix the broiler element on my GE stove last week.
+I made the decision only because our appliance man retired and now lives in the south of France with several starlets half his age.

 You guessed it.
-The screws were not the Phillips shaped I had so recently mastered.
+The screws were not the Phillips shape I had so recently mastered.
 They were not regular screws.
 They were square.
-Honestly, in all my years I have never seen a screw with a square head.
-Even Phil Head would have been baffled, and he’s like, the Father of the Modern Screwdriver.
+Honestly, now I’ve been on this Earth for six decades and I have never seen a screw with a square head.
+Even Phil Head would have been baffled, and, he’s like, the father of the modern screwdriver.

-While I was mulling over my next move wedged into this tiny spot between the kitchen wall and the stove, Karen began vacuuming the floor where I was standing, the vacuum head slamming into my ankles and ripping flesh off my legs.
+While I was mulling over my next move, wedged into this tiny spot between the kitchen wall and the stove, Karen began vacuuming the floor where I was standing, the vacuum head slamming into my ankles and ripping flesh off my legs.
+“Quid agis infernum!”
+I screamed, adding the French word I use to describe her when I’m really, really mad (It means ‘pumpkin’ I told her).